awesomemotive/one-click-demo-import/docs/import-problems.md

 The log file should be available in the *wp-admin -> Media* section.
 Check for any useful information.

+If you don't find the log file in the **Media** section, you can find them on your server.
+The log files used in the demo import will be saved to the default WordPress uploads directory.
+An example of that directory would be: `../wp-content/uploads/2016/07/`.

 ## General fall-back, if the plugin is not working ##

 You should try to import the content manually, with the original [WordPress importer](https://wordpress.org/plugins/wordpress-importer/) plugin.
 If that does not work, then try the **gzip trick** described bellow: